How To Set Up QuickBooks Online for Personal Use

 If you do volunteer work and often drive for charitable and medical purposes, you should have clean records of your mileage.
 The easiest way to track your charitable mileage is by using the QuickBooks Online mobile app.
 Simply launch the app while driving, and it will automatically log your mileage using GPS tracking instead of manually recording your vehicle’s odometer.
 The app is available for both Android and iOS devices.

 Another benefit of QuickBooks Online is that it provides reporting tools to help you manage your personal finances.
-To create a report in QuickBooks Online, click on the Reports on the left menu bar, and then find the report you wish to create.
-You will see the most frequently used reports on the Favorites tab, as shown below.
-Simply click on the report you want to create, and QuickBooks will show a datasheet containing the report.
-You can customize the report to cover a specific period, what details you want to include, and compare it to another period.
+To create a report in QuickBooks Online, click on Reports on the left menu bar, and then find the report you wish to create.
+You will see the most frequently used reports on the Favorites tab.

 Below is a sample profit and loss report in QuickBooks Online.

-If you bought something with a receipt and you’re afraid of losing that piece of paper, then you can use QuickBooks Online to make a digital copy of that receipt.
-Simply take a photo of the receipt from your smartphone using the mobile app and then upload it on QuickBooks.
+If you bought something with a receipt and are afraid of losing that piece of paper, you can use QuickBooks Online to make a digital copy of that receipt.
+Simply take a photo of the receipt from your smartphone using QuickBooks Online’s mobile app and then upload it on QuickBooks.
 The program will extract information from it and generate a transaction for you to review.
 Then, you can edit the receipt, match it to an existing transaction, or create a new account if needed.

 Regular reconciliation of your bank and credit card transactions is a good practice as it helps you identify any discrepancies.
-The easiest way to look at this is that you’re making sure that your personal finances and books match.
-By regularly clearing your transactions, you can easily spot and account for any discrepancies.
+The easiest way to look at this is that you’re ensuring that your personal finances and books match.
+By regularly clearing your transactions, you can quickly spot and account for any discrepancies.
 You might want to perform reconciliation each week or at least once every two weeks.

-- Individuals who want to work their way out of debt: Since QuickBooks allows you to create a spending plan, you can track whether you have money for the things you need and things that are not that important.
-This will help you keep out of debt or get out of it if you’re currently in debt.
+- Individuals wanting to work their way out of debt: Since QuickBooks allows you to create a spending plan, you can track whether you have money for the things you need and things that are not that important.
+This will help keep or get you out of debt.

-- Individuals who volunteer for charitable institutions: If you often use your car for charitable purposes, you can use the mobile app to track your mileage for potential tax deductions.
+- Individuals volunteering for charitable institutions: If you often use your car for charitable purposes, you can use the mobile app to track your mileage for potential tax deductions.

 - Individuals with several part-time gigs: If you work as a delivery driver during the day and as a bartender at night, you can track each job separately using classes to see how much money you make and spend on each job.

-Who Should Not Use QuickBooks For Personal Finance
+Who Should Not Use QuickBooks for Personal Finances

-- Individuals who need to track investments: QuickBooks Online doesn’t have any feature for tracking investments.
-If you have assets, like stocks, bonds, and mutual funds, then you should consider Quicken as an alternative.
-It allows you to track investment performance with tools like Portfolio X-Ray and provides you with the latest news about the assets you have.
-You can also use its portfolio analysis features and compare your investment returns with the market averages.
-Head to our review of Quicken to learn more about its features, or explore our QuickBooks Online vs Quicken comparison guide to see how they differ.
+- Individuals needing to track investments: QuickBooks Online lacks a feature for tracking investments.
+If you have assets, like stocks, bonds, and mutual funds, then you should consider Quicken as an alternative—which allows you to track investment performance.
+Head to our Quicken review to learn more about its features or explore our QuickBooks Online vs Quicken comparison guide to see how they differ.

 Frequently Asked Questions (FAQs)